 - Find out how much revenue a typical company in that niche generates.

 - See if the industry is growing or declining and if there are any geographic characteristics that would help or hurt you.

 - Use Facebook’s Insights tool to see if there’s anything unique about people who work in that space and to gauge audience size.

 - Get your hands on industry websites and publications to see if you can glean any relevant insights on companies in each space,

 As you gather this information, cross out any opportunity that no longer looks remotely desirable.
 Ideally, go through this exercise with a few people on your team.
 If someone provides a new piece of information that helps you rule out an opportunity, that’s great!
 She just saved you a lot of wasted effort.
 Try to be aggressive, and eliminate at least half your list.
 And if you can, see if you can get it down to 5-10 options.

 At this point, you should have eliminated the options that are least likely to get you early traction.
-With the obvious bad fits out of the way, you’ll now move on to the survey process, where you’ll begin to understand the nuances of each market niche in a bit more detail.
-That’s what we’ll discuss in the next post, and if you’d like to receive an email when it’s published, just provide your email address in the form below.
+With the obvious bad fits out of the way, you’ll now move on to the survey process, where you’ll begin to understand the nuances of each target market in a bit more detail.
+That’s what we’ll discuss in Part 2.